 3) We believe in the Genesis account that God created the heavens and earth as "good" and humans as "very good."
 We choose to live with optimism that God loves man and creation - He always has and always will.
 He gave His only begotten Son to redeem us.
 What greater reason to love God, creation, and each other than that?

 WHY WE ARE CARMELITE: The Carmelite Order traces its history back to the Elijah who on Mount Carmel stood up against the priests of Baal as told in 1Kings 18:20-40.
+Elijah faced an overwhelming majority of pagan priests yet demonstrated the power of God over false religions.
 In New Testament times hermits inhabited the caves of Mount Carmel and lived lives of holy prayer and contemplation of the Word of God.
 In the thirteenth century, they formed what we now know as the Order of Carmelites. in the 16th century, St. Teresa of Avila and St. John of the Cross set about reforming the Order and bringing it back to its roots of contemplation and prayer.
 Both of these great saints were mystics, and both were honored as "Doctors of the Church" because of their insights into Sacred Scriptures.
 The fact that they worked together (male and female) and their mysticism ties in well with Celtic tradition.